The School at Shodair

 School on the Acute Unit

-Shodair educators are responsible for contacting the childís previous school every two weeks to keep school administration updated on the childís progress.
-Receiving schools are also encouraged to attend other educational meetings that may be scheduled while the child is in Shodair: Child Study Team meetings, Individualized Education Program meetings, and treatment team meetings.
-When the student is ready to discharge, education staff will arrange an exit review conference with the childís multidisciplinary team to ensure the most positive transition possible for the child to a public school setting.
+Shodair educators are responsible for contacting the child's previous school every two weeks to keep school administration up to date on the student's progress.
+Home schools and parents / guardians are invited and encouraged to participate in regular educational meetings, including Special Education meetings and treatment team meetings.
+During the student's time at Shodair the education staff attend regular "rounds" and treatment plan meetings and are active participants in the child's overall treatment plan.
+When the student is ready to be discharged from treatment the education staff will host an exit review conference with the child's multi-disciplinary team at Shodair to ensure the most positive transition possible for the child back to their receiving school setting.

 For more information, contact: